gabrielcedran/nodejs-express/README.md

 _ps: the subscription has to happen before any potential error happens_

 **The approach above has nothing to do with express but everything to do with node!**

+## Environment Variables

+_Env variable gets injected into the app when it's running.
+They are accessed via the process object/variable (`process.env.VAR_NAME`) < env vars are provided by the host machine/platform._

+_dotenv is one of the options to inject environment variables locally from the `.env` file (otherwise we'd have to do so via the local OS).
+In a hosting platform, the platform itself will take care of it_

+`NODE_ENV` is one of the most important env variables in node.
+It's a convention and tons of libs and frameworks rely on it on order to determine how to function.
+Common values are `development` (which happens to usually be the default value), `testing` and `production` - e.g React relies on it to determine if it should issue some warnings and errors.

+### Environment creation - configuration driven code

+`lodash` is a utility package that used to be more relevant in the past, when many of the features that it provides weren't built into javascript directly.
+There are still some useful provided features though, like the `merge`, which will be used for this example of how to build a configuration driven app.

+`npm i lodash.merge`

+_See commit for more details on how to set it up and have a dynamic app._

+Running in a different mode: `STAGE=testing npm run dev`.